-Press "UI Panel Up" while in Focus Mode, then release all controls.
+Press "UI Panel Up" (D-pad up) while in Focus Mode, then release all controls.

 When using a Focus Mode Panel, you will be presented with a series of tabbed screens.
-To move between tabbed screens. use "Next Panel Tab" and "Previous Panel Tab".
+To move between tabbed screens. use "Next Panel Tab" (RB) and "Previous Panel Tab" (LB).

 Some screens feature a cursor.
-To control the cursor, use UI Panel Up, UI Panel Down, UI Panel Left and UI Panel Right.
+To control the cursor, use UI Panel Up, UI Panel Down, UI Panel Left and UI Panel Right (D-pad up, D-pad left, D-pad down, D-pad right).

-To make a selection, use UI Panel Select.
+To make a selection, use UI Panel Select ("A button").